anachkhaidze/wm_triad/README.md

-# WM Triad
+# Visual and verbal thought tendencies shape working memory under distraction

-This repository contains the code, materials, and data required to reproduce the analyses and figures reported in [paper/preprint title].
+This repository contains the code, materials, and data required to reproduce the analyses and figures reported in the [preprint/preprint title].

 ## Repository structure